Chips Rafferty: International fame

 Ealing Studios were interested in making a feature film in Australia after the war, and assigned Harry Watt to find a subject.
 He came up with The Overlanders (1946), a story of a cattle drive during war time (based on a true story) and gave the lead role to Rafferty who Watt called an "Australian Gary Cooper."

 Rafferty's fee was £25 a week.
 Ealing Studios were so pleased they signed Rafferty to a long-term contract even before the film was released.
 The film was a critical and commercial success and Rafferty was established as a film star.

 Ealing Studios were associated with Rank Films, who cast Rafferty in the lead of Bush Christmas (1947), a children's movie where Rafferty played the villain.
 It was very popular.

 Ealing Studios signed Rafferty to a long-term contract.
 He went to England to promote The Overlanders and Ealing put him in The Loves of Joanna Godden.
 While promoting the film in Hollywood he met Hedda Hopper who said Rafferty "created quite a stir.
 They call him the Australian Gary Cooper, but if he were cut down a bit he would be more like the late Will Rogers.
 I don't know how they'll get him on the screen unless they do it horizontally...
 He is as natural as an old shoe."

 Ealing and Watt wanted to make another film in Australia and decided on a spectacle, Eureka Stockade.
 Rafferty was cast in the lead as Peter Lalor, the head of the rebellion, despite pressures in some quarters to cast Peter Finch.
 The result was a box office disappointment and Rafferty's performance was much criticised.
+A writer called it "one of the most spectacular pieces of miscasting in Australian cinematic history".

 Rafferty was meant to follow this with a comedy for Ealing co-starring Tommy Trinder.
 Instead, Ealing put the two actors in a drama about aboriginal land rights Bitter Springs (1950).
 The film was not widely popular and Ealing wound up their filmmaking operation in Australia.

 Rafferty kept busy as an actor, appearing on radio in a show Chips: Story of an Outback.
 He was cast by 20th Century Fox in a melodrama they shot in Australia, Kangaroo (1952).
 The studio liked his performance enough that they flew him (and Charles Tingwell) over to Los Angeles to play Australian soldiers in The Desert Rats (1953), a war movie.